Skip to main content Skip to footer

 3. Project roadmap template

 A project roadmap focuses on strategic direction rather than day-to-day execution.
 It highlights major phases, initiatives, and goals across longer timeframes such as quarters or years.
+Product leaders and department heads use roadmaps to communicate vision and priority.

-Common uses include:
+Common applications include:

-• Product teams: align development priorities with broader business strategy.
+• Product teams: Align development priorities with broader business strategy.

-• Leadership teams: communicate company-wide objectives and long-term vision.
+• Leadership teams: Communicate company-wide objectives and long-term vision.

-• Department heads: illustrate how team initiatives contribute to organizational goals.
+• Department heads: Illustrate how team initiatives contribute to organizational goals.

 Roadmaps help stakeholders stay aligned on where the organization is heading and how each effort supports the bigger picture.